Study smarter with Fiveable

 These methods calculate what an investment should be worth by discounting future cash flows to the present.
 The core principle: a dollar today is worth more than a dollar tomorrow because of opportunity cost and risk.

-Compare: NPV vs. IRR—both use discounted cash flows, but NPV gives a dollar amount while IRR gives a percentage return.
+Compare: NPV vs. IRR.
+Both use discounted cash flows, but NPV gives a dollar amount while IRR gives a percentage return.
 NPV is more reliable for ranking mutually exclusive projects because IRR can mislead when project sizes differ.
-If an FRQ asks you to recommend between two projects, always calculate NPV.
+If you're asked to recommend between two projects, always calculate NPV.

-Compare: DDM vs. Gordon Growth Model—Gordon Growth is actually a simplified version of DDM that assumes constant growth forever.
-Use Gordon for quick estimates on stable dividend payers; use multi-stage DDM when you expect growth rates to change over time.
+Compare: DDM vs. Gordon Growth Model.
+The Gordon Growth Model is actually a special case of DDM with the constant-growth assumption built in.
+Use Gordon for quick estimates on stable dividend payers; use a multi-stage DDM when you expect growth rates to change over time (e.g., a company growing fast now but expected to slow down).

 These methods determine value by comparing a company to similar firms trading in the market.
-The core principle: similar assets should trade at similar prices, so we can use market data to establish benchmarks.
+The core principle: similar assets should trade at similar prices, so market data can establish benchmarks.

-Compare: P/E vs. EV/EBITDA—P/E only values equity and is distorted by capital structure differences, while EV/EBITDA values the whole firm and strips out financing effects.
-Use P/E for quick stock comparisons; use EV/EBITDA when comparing potential acquisition targets or companies with very different debt levels.
+Compare: P/E vs. EV/EBITDA.
+P/E only values equity and gets distorted by capital structure differences, while EV/EBITDA values the whole firm and strips out financing effects.
+Use P/E for quick stock comparisons among similarly financed peers; use EV/EBITDA when comparing potential acquisition targets or companies with very different debt levels.

-Compare: Asset-Based Valuation vs. DCF—asset-based looks backward at what was accumulated, while DCF looks forward at what will be generated.
+Compare: Asset-Based Valuation vs. DCF.
+Asset-based looks backward at what has been accumulated, while DCF looks forward at what will be generated.
 Asset-based provides a floor value; DCF captures going-concern value.
-If a company's DCF value is below its asset value, liquidation may be the better option.
+If a company's DCF value falls below its asset value, liquidation may actually be the better option for shareholders.

 | Concept | Best Examples |